TelemetryHarbor/harbor-docs/docs/integrations/esp32-bme280.md

   - **BME280 not found**: Double-check wiring or try alternate I2C address (0x76 or 0x77).
   - **WiFi connection failure**: Verify credentials.
 The code will automatically go back to sleep if it can't connect, so wait for the next wakeup cycle.
-  - **Data not appearing in Telemetry Harbor**: Verify API key and API Endpoint URL are correct.
+  - **Data not appearing in Harbor Scale**: Verify API key and API Endpoint URL are correct.

 ### Debug Mode